raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 **DO NOT SKIM THIS NEXT PARAGRAPH**

 Please, please, please use MDN.
-There is another site, called W3 schools (hyperlink intentionally excluded) that consitently turns up higher in Google search rankings, and consistently has incorrect, outdated, and more confusing information on the same topics.
+There is another site, called W3 schools (hyperlink intentionally excluded) that consistently turns up higher in Google search rankings, and consistently has incorrect, outdated, and more confusing information on the same topics.
 If you have a question about web development (generally HTML, CSS, or JavaScript), just append "mdn" to the end of your search, to make sure that you get MDN as the top result.
 The team at Mozilla has done an excellent job of making an excellent website that has the most up-to-date information about good web development practices.

 ##### Structure
 -   `<html>` [(MDN)][mdn-html] - All HTML should be wrapped in the `<html>` element.
 It should be the only element at the top level of an HTML document (except `<DOCTYPE>`).